danmbrown/city-of-whispers/Moves.md

 - What are they really feeling right now?

 ### Meet Someone New (Network)
-When you meet someone new and want to explore a possible connection, describe how you size them up and roll +Network.
+When you explore a possible connection with someone you don't know, describe how you size them up and roll +Network.

 - **12+** Pick two Shared Experiences.
 You may take +1 forward to any Social Interaction move.
 - **10+** Pick one Shared Experience and one Doubt.
 If you answer one of their Questions, you may take +1 forward to any Social Interaction move.